nibble-4bits/aws-local-stepfunctions/docs/feature-support.md

 Nonetheless, if you want to override the duration of the wait period of a `Wait` state, you can do so by specifying the `overrides.waitTimeOverrides` option of the [`StateMachine.run`](/README.md#statemachineruninput-options) method.
 This option expects an object that maps state names to numbers, where the number represents the amount of milliseconds that the overridden `Wait` state will pause the execution for.
 Note that you may pass `0` for the number value, which effectively means that the overridden `Wait` state will not pause the execution at all.

 An example usage of this feature can be found [here](/examples/wait-state-local-override.js).

+### `Retry` field interval override

+As defined by the spec, retriers in a `Retry` field will pause the execution for a certain amount of time before retrying the failed `Task`/`Parallel`/`Map` state, based on the `IntervalSeconds`, `BackoffRate`, `MaxDelaySeconds`, and `JitterStrategy` fields.

+If you wish to override the duration of this pause, you can do so by specifying the `overrides.retryIntervalOverrides` option of the [`StateMachine.run`](/README.md#statemachineruninput-options) method.
+This option expects an object that maps state names to numbers or arrays:

+- If you pass a number as value, this value represents the number of milliseconds that the overridden `Retry` field will pause the execution for.
+This applies to all retriers in the array.
+- If you pass an array as value, each value in the array should be a number and it represents how many milliseconds to pause the execution for the retrier at that index, i.e., the value at index 0 applies for the retrier at index 0, the value at index 1 applies for the retrier at index 1, and so forth.
+If don't want to override a retrier, simply set the value to `-1`, to indicate that the retrier at that index should not be overridden.

+In a similar fashion to the [`Wait` state duration override](#wait-state-duration-override), you can pass a duration of `0` to indicate that the overridden retrier should not pause the execution at all before retrying the failed state.

+An example usage of this feature can be found [here](/examples/retry-interval-local-override.js).

 ### Abort a running execution